World-of-Workflows/WorkflowsUniversity/learn-workflows/database.md

 The first thing you need to do is give your type a name.
 This is the name that will be used to refer to the type in the system.
 You can add a description to remind you (and others) what this type is all about.
 Click **Save** to save your type.

-The example we will work through in this course is to create a simple CRM or Customer Relationsip Management system.
+The example we will work through in this course is to create a simple CRM or Customer Relationship Management system.

 To do this, we will need to create four types;